XTLS/Xray-docs-next/docs/en/config/inbounds/tunnel.md

 > `address`: address

-The address to forward the traffic to.
-It can be an IP address like `"1.2.3.4"` or a domain name like `"xray.com"`.
-It is a string type, default `"localhost"`.
+Forward traffic to this address.
+It can be an IP address, like `"1.2.3.4"`, or a domain name, like `"xray.com"`.
+String type, defaults to `"localhost"`.

-When `followRedirect` (see below) is set to `true`, `address` can be empty.

 > `port`: number

-The specified port on the destination address to forward the traffic to, range \[0, 65535\], numeric type.
-If not filled or set to 0, it defaults to the listening port.
+Forward traffic to the specified port of the target address.
+Range \[0, 65535\], numeric type.
+If omitted or 0, it defaults to the listening port.

 > `portMap`: map[string]string

-A map maps local ports and required remote addresses/ports (if the inbound listens on several ports).
-If a local port is not included, handles according to `address`/`port` setting.
+A map mapping local ports to required remote addresses/ports (if the inbound listens on multiple ports).
+If the local port is not included in this map, it is handled according to the `address`/`port` settings.

 > `network`: "tcp" | "udp" | "tcp,udp"

-The supported network protocol type.
-For example, when specified as `"tcp"`, it will only receive TCP traffic.
-The default value is `"tcp"`.
+Accepted network protocol types.
+For example, when specified as `"tcp"`, only TCP traffic will be received.
+Default value is `"tcp"`.

 > `followRedirect`: true | false

-When set to `true`, dokodemo-door will recognize data forwarded by iptables and forward it to the corresponding destination address.
+When set to `true`, dokodemo-door will recognize data forwarded by iptables and forward it to the corresponding target address.

-Refer to the `tproxy` setting in the [Transport Configuration](../transport.md#sockoptobject) for more information.
+Please refer to the `tproxy` setting in [Transport Configuration](../transport.md#sockoptobject).

 > `userLevel`: number

-The user level that the connection will use to determine the corresponding [Local Policy](../policy.md#levelpolicyobject).
+User level.
+Connections will use the [Local Policy](../policy.md#levelpolicyobject) corresponding to this user level.

-The value of `userLevel` corresponds to the value of `level` in the [policy](../policy.md#policyobject).
-If not specified, the default value is 0.
+The value of `userLevel` corresponds to the value of `level` in [policy](../policy.md#policyobject).
+If not specified, it defaults to 0.

 ## Usage

-Dokodemo-door can be used as Transparent proxy (in the next section) and can be used to map a port.
+The "Arbitrary Door" has two main uses: one is for transparent proxy (see below), and the other is for mapping a port.

-Some services do not support proxy likes Socks5, but using Tun or Tproxy could be too complicated.
-If these services only communicate with a single IP address and port (example: iperf, Minecraft server, Wireguard endpoint), dokodemo-door can be used.
+Sometimes some services do not support forward proxies like Socks5, and using Tun or Tproxy is overkill.
+If these services only communicate with a single IP and port (e.g., iperf, Minecraft server, Wireguard endpoint), you can use dokodemo-door.

-Below is an example config (if the default outbound is an effective proxy):
+For example, the following Config (assuming the default outbound is a valid proxy):

 ```json
 {